rancher/rancher-docs/docs/reference-guides/cluster-configuration/rancher-server-configuration/rke2-cluster-configuration.md

 #### Basics
 ##### Kubernetes Version

 The version of Kubernetes installed on your cluster nodes.
-Rancher packages its own version of Kubernetes based on [hyperkube](https://github.com/rancher/hyperkube).

-For more detail, see [Upgrading Kubernetes](../../../getting-started/installation-and-upgrade/upgrade-and-roll-back-kubernetes.md).
+For details on upgrading or rolling back Kubernetes, refer to [this guide](../../../getting-started/installation-and-upgrade/upgrade-and-roll-back-kubernetes.md).

 ##### Container Network Provider